acenet-arc/git-collaboration/_episodes/11-Pages.md

 pages section you should now see the URL under which the site was published (`https://<username>.github.io/testing_demo/`).
 Click on that link -- et viol&agrave;!

+From the data inside the [Jekyll][jekyll] configuration file `_config.yml` and landing page `index.md` in Markdown format, a website was build on the GitHub servers and is now available to be viewed by anyone.

+> ## Change the Jekyll theme
+>
+> Go back to the repository's settings and use the *Theme Chooser* to select
+> a different theme.
+> Notice that this has generated a new commit.
+Use `git pull origin` to pull
+> this change into your local repository.
+>
+{: .challenge }

 > ## Some notes on GitHub pages
 >
+> * In this example the web-pages are located in a `docs` sub-directory within
+>   the repository.
+We could have placed the `_config.yml`, `index.md` and
+>   other files instead into the repository's root directory  of the `master`
+>   or `gh-pages` branch and selected the appropriate option from the dropdown
+>   in the repository's GitHub-pages settings.
+>
+> * Previously GitHub pages had to be hosted from a branch called `gh-pages`.
+>   This could have been the sole branch of a repository or in addition to
+>   a `master` branch with code.
+This is still possible but no longer a requirement.
 >
 {: .callout }

 ### GitLab pages